naftalibeder/finance/readme.md

 - Data is stored in a human-readable format
 - Transaction scraping happens automatically
-- All passwords are stored locally
+- All passwords are encrypted and stored locally

 ## Roadmap